Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .bash}

-We can then run the following command (we are adapting the `bwa mem` command we've used previously).
+We can then use an adapted form of the `bwa mem` command we used earlier to align our short reads to the polished assembly and determine the abundance of each contig.

 ~~~
 ( bwa mem -t 8 ../pilon/pilon.fasta ../../data/illumina_fastq/ERR2935805.fastq | samtools view - -Sb | samtools sort - -@4 -o pilon_short_read_alignment.bam ) &> binning.out &
 ~~~
 {: .bash}

-In order to use this new BAM with metabat2 we also need to index the alignment using the command `samtools index`
+In order to use this new BAM with metaBAT2 we also need to index the alignment using the command `samtools index`.

 ~~~
 samtools index pilon_short_read_alignment.bam
 ~~~
 {: .bash}

-When we have the sorted and indexed BAM file we are then ready to use Metabat2
+When we have the sorted and indexed BAM file we are then ready to use Metabat2.

+## Binning using MetaBAT2

 Metabat2 has been pre-installed on your instance.
 From the documentation [README.md file](https://bitbucket.org/berkeleylab/metabat/src/master/README.md) we can see how to run Metabat2 on the command line in the section "MetaBAT 2 USAGE: running on command line".
 This tells us the "easy" way to run metabat2 is using `runMetaBat.sh <options> assembly.fasta sample1.bam [sample2.bam ...]`, this will generate a depth file and then do the binning for us.